- Oregon State Representative, 1965-1990.

 About Rep. Hanneman

-The recording captures Hanneman’s recollections about important environmental legislation in which he played a major role, including the Beach Bill (1967), the Bottle Bill (1971) and the Salmon-Trout Enhancement Act (1981).
+The recording captures Hanneman’s recollections about important environmental legislation in which he played a major role.
+These pieces of legislation include the Beach Bill (1967), the Bottle Bill (1971) and the Salmon-Trout Enhancement Act (1981).
 The Bottle Bill, which Hanneman wrote, created the first legislated beverage-container deposit system.
-It was enacted as a way to encourage people not to litter, and it was tremendously successful.
-Before the bill passed, there was “junk all over everywhere,” Paul explains in the recording.
+The system was enacted as a way to encourage people not to litter, and it became tremendously successful.
+Before the bill passed, “junk all over everywhere,” Paul explains in the recording.
 “Constituents and other people were pleading for a beverage container law and deposit.”

-Toward the end of the video, Paul encourages viewers to get involved.
+Toward the end of his oral history video, Paul encourages viewers to get involved.
 “There’s any number of things you can do to help in the community—and you don’t have to give money.
 There’s just so much room to work through your school or your church or your civic organization….There’s a place you can go to make a change.”